5 Success Tips from One of Canada’s Top Female Entrepreneurs

 Pottier: Absolutely!
-The entire community, business and personal, has really embraced our business.
+The entire New Brunswick community—business and personal—has really embraced our business.
 This is something that I really noticed, particularly being a single mom.
-From customers to other business owners to government, there is a real desire from others to see people succeed.
+From customers to other business owners to government, there is a real desire from others to see people succeed here.

 As a newer business I learned a lot from others who were willing to share — everything from finding the right employees to hiring the right graphic artists and everything in between.